-Three of the 10 'Action' results were likely to have been related to rainfall.
-This site has been monitored since 2004-05 and accounted for 56 'Action' results on 189 sampling occasions within the same time frame.
-This means the site was considered suitable for swimming 70 percent of the time during the summer season in the last 14 years.
+This site recorded eight 'Action' results which were all unrelated to rainfall.
+This site has been monitored since 2004-05 and accounted for 64 'Action' results on 203 sampling occasions within the same time frame.
+This means the site was considered suitable for swimming 68 percent of the time during the summer season in the last 15 years.